Stonepia/handmade/README.md

-# Jekyll Doc Theme
+# HandMade Notes

-Go to [the website](https://aksakalli.github.io/jekyll-doc-theme/) for detailed information and demo.
+This brach is just for GitHub Pages.

 ## Running locally